crunchysteve/SoleBot/README.md

 # Scope

-The main focus of this project is the controller and the firmware, although, providing template-based bracket designs (currently OpenSCAD format and far from universal mounting) is important, too.
+The main focus of this project is the controller and the firmware, although, providing template-based bracket designs (currently OpenSCAD format and far from universal mounting) and a basic logic and driver hardware platform is important, too.
 As the project needs to remain simple and beginner friendly, staying with the Arduino platform provides people, who want to undertake their own robotic drumkit project, with a wide support network for learning and solutions.
 This doesn't rule out other platforms (like micropython or tinyGo) at a later stage, but C/C++ in Arduino is the primary target of this project.

 Note: I use platformIO for other projects, but this should stay in ArduinoIDE format, again for accessibility for beginners and the less technological.
-I'm writing in VSCode for its git tools, but verifying/uploading the code from ArduinoIDE.
+I'm writing in VSCode for its git tools, but verifying/uploading the code to hardware from ArduinoIDE.
 I'd like to see this project stay at least available in this format.
 I have no problem with a PlatformIO version being the main format eventually, but only provided it's ported to ArduinoIDE format at release stages, for accessibility.

 Initially, the project's aim is to develop a "single beater per drum," four piece kit using 328p controllers, purely for the simplicity of this platform.
 Larger kits, with "two-handed" emulations on snare and hats, double kick, etc, and ethnic or orchestral percussion systems could be developed.
 The Nano's analog ports are proken ot to header pins on the motherboard, to allow use as digital outputs for nondynamic actuators, like hihat lifters.